 Dental bridges are a great alternative to replace missing teeth.
 Dental bridges are fixed in place so cannot be removed by you and feel secure like natural teeth.
 Dental bridges restore both function (ability to chew, smile, talk) and appearance very well.
 The down side of dental bridges is that they need to have teeth on either side of the gap to support the dental bridge.
 This means that the end result is you have two teeth taking the load of three teeth which puts extra load on these support teeth.

 In many cases dental implants are the ideal solution to replace a missing tooth.
 Dental implants can most closely restore full function and natural, lifelike appearance when a tooth is missing.
 However, not everyone is a candidate for dental implants.
-Please call any of our Sunshine Coast and Brisbane dental practices in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes, Baringa, Sippy Downs and Tewantin for a free dental implant consultation to see if dental implants might be possible for you.
+Please call any of our Sunshine Coast and Brisbane dental practices in Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes, Baringa, Sippy Downs, Tewantin, Beerwah, Murrumba Downs and Woolloongabba for a free dental implant consultation to see if dental implants might be possible for you.